Thomastienn/uni-assistant/README.md

   # Linear transformation
   a.cA()                               # Characteristic Polynomial
-  a.vR()                               # For vertical vector, get the value at the "pos" row a.is_vector()                        # Help to check if it is vertical vector a.cB([Matrix(), Matrix(), Matrix()]) # Get coordinate vector according to a list of basis a.eigen_values()                     # Get all eigen values of this matrix
+  a.vR(0)                              # For vertical vector, get the value at the "pos" row a.is_vector()                        # Help to check if it is vertical vector a.cB([Matrix(), Matrix(), Matrix()]) # Get coordinate vector according to a list of basis a.eigen_values()                     # Get all eigen values of this matrix